IntroToZoom/ITZ/README.md

 In the days B.C. (before coronavirus), a group of friends would go downtown to attend an event or lecture.
 During breaks in the event, they could discuss what was heard.
 Afterwards they could go out to lunch and talk about the event.
 In the age of COVID-19 that option is no longer available.

 The pandemic has eliminated some options but has opened new ones.
 Visual technologies like Zoom, Skype, etc. have given us more options for group interaction, along with YouTube and other free video media for presenting lectures and concerts.
-Many organizations have switched from live events to provide livestreamed events using high quality video and audio.
-Often these livestreamed events are saved in Internet-accessible archives.
+Many organizations have switched from live events to provide live-streamed events using high quality video and audio.
+Often these live-streamed events are saved in Internet-accessible archives.

 This provides an alternative way for a group of friends to attend an event together – a kind of “watch party”.
 With the availability of these new technologies, they can watch together from around the country or around the world.